ottenhoff/sakai/login/login-tool/tool/src/webapp/WEB-INF/SAML-TESTING-README.md

    http://localhost:8080/portal
    ```

-5. Click on the SAML login option, which will redirect you to the MockSaml login page.
+5. Click on the SAML login option, which will redirect you to the local MockSaml login page.
    You can use any username/password for testing.

-### MockSaml Configuration
+#### Local MockSaml Configuration

-MockSaml is configured using the `sakai-saml-mocksaml.properties` file.
+Local MockSaml is configured using the `sakai-saml-mocksaml.properties` file.
 Key properties:

 - `sakai.saml.mock.enabled=true` - Enables MockSaml mode
 - `sakai.saml.mock.baseUrl=http://localhost:8080/mocksaml` - MockSaml URL